microsoft/Codex-CLI/README.md

 ## Installation

-Please follow the installation instructions for powershell, bash or zsh from [here](./Installation.md).
+Please follow the installation instructions for PowerShell, bash or zsh from [here](./Installation.md).

 ## Usage